CopernicaMarketingSoftware/Documentation/Publisher/en/rest-post-minirule-conditions.md

-# REST API: edit minirule conditions
+# REST API: POST minirule condition

 A method to edit conditions for a minirule.
 This method does not support parameters.
 It is called by sending an HTTP POST request to the following URL: